 Use this chart to determine which tax exemptions may apply to your organization.
 Remember that while federal and Texas state and local government entities are automatically exempt from the taxes indicated in the chart, nonprofit organizations must apply with the Comptroller’s office and receive exempt status.

-Purchases must relate to the nonprofit’s exempt purpose.
+To qualify for exemption, a nonprofit’s purchases must relate to the organization’s exempt purpose.
 Employees and volunteers cannot buy personal items tax free, even if traveling on official business or if reimbursed by the nonprofit organization.

 Beer, wine and liquor purchases do not usually qualify for exemption because they are not part of the nonprofit’s exempt purpose.
 An exempt religious organization can claim an exemption when it buys sacramental wine.